Buffalo Grove Park District receives state grant to expand educational gardens at The Nature Classroom at Mike Rylko Community Park

 The new amenities will exist on the other side of the path from the current site of the gardens.

-Construction is scheduled to begin in April (weather permitting), and end in July.
-The park district plans a grand opening on July 29 from 1 to 2:30 p.m.
+Construction is scheduled to begin this month (weather permitting) and end in July.
+The park district plans a grand opening from 1 to 2:30 p.m.
+July 29.

 "The Raupp Museum is thrilled to receive this grant that helps us build on what we've already done.
 The educational gardens have been a huge hit with the community, so we are really happy that we're going to be able to make it even better.
 Having it all in Mike Rylko Community Park makes it available to all residents all the time," said Debbie Fandrei, curator of the Raupp Museum, 901 Dunham Lane, the repository of the village's social history.